 Changes for people already claiming Incapacity Benefits

-Following the abolishment of Incapacity Benefit for new claims from 27th October, 2008, at some point between you will be re-assessed under the 'work capability assessment' (unless you reach state pesion age first), and if you are found to have 'limited capability for work' under this assessment you will be moved onto Employment and Support Allowance.
+Following the abolishment of Incapacity Benefit for new claims from 27 October 2008, at some point you will be re-assessed under the 'work capability assessment' (unless you reach state pension age first), and if you are found to have 'limited capability for work' under this assessment you will be moved onto Employment and Support Allowance.

 Your claim will be reassessed if you are getting one of the following benefits:

 - Income Support paid because of an illness or disability